⚡ Quick answer

 Settlement and collection

 The winning bidder pays within the required settlement period (typically 3–7 days).
-The vehicle is then collected from the auction house yard.
-For export purchases, the export agent initiates the de-registration and shipping process.
+For export purchases, the export agent initiates de-registration and shipping.
 The auction sheet record remains permanently accessible from the database regardless of what happens to the physical vehicle documents.

 🏛️